kishorekkota/kishorekkota.github.io/kafka_deployment_model.md

 ### Dedicated Infrastructure Model
 #### Pros
 - Customization
   * Teams have authroity to defined Kafka infrastructure based on the specific availability and realiability needs.
 - Enhanced Security
   * Establishes isolation of Kafka between teams thus limiting unautherized access exposure.
 - Performance Reliability
   * Dedicated resource ensure teams are have dedicated capacity for running the workloads.

 #### Cons
 - Higher Costs
+  * Dedicate capacity for each team limits overall resource sharing and needing to provision more resources causing higher operational cost.
 - Increased Maintenance Effort
+  * Each team would need to have capacity dedicated support and maintain infrastructure associated with Kafka.
+Managed service approach would limit the cost of operational support, nonetheless this would be a responsibility of Product Team.
 - Underutilization of Resources
+  * Idel resources will end up with unutilised capacity, using up operational cost regardless of usage.

 ### Comparative Analysis
 Comparison of shared vs. dedicated models in terms of cost, performance, security, scalability, and maintenance.